FailAcademy/learning/adp-vancouver/_projects/03-coding-interview.md

 ## Submission Instructions

-When you’re ready to submit your project, use `codebase-review` to create a pull request of your entire repo, then **email a link to your pull request** to blake.turner@redacademy.com.
+When you’re ready to submit your project, **please email a link to your GitHub repository containing your project** to mackenzie@redacademy.com.